1/ ARTICLE 17

 [b] In the event of a boat being sold to a non-club member whilst stored ashore within the Club’s premises, it shall be the duty of the vendor member, as a part of the sale transaction, to obtain the signature of a non-club member purchaser to a Letter and Authority, in the form set out below*, which the member shall then deliver to the Harbourmaster upon completion of the sale, together with the sum due in respect of craning in charge or otherwise.

-Any dog brought onto the Club’s premises by a member, his family or visitors, shall at all times whilst on the premises be kept under COMPLETE control by him or them, so as to cause no nuisance, annoyance or damage.
+Any dog brought onto the Club’s premises by a member, his family or visitors, shall at all times whilst on the premises be kept under control by him or them, so as to cause no nuisance, annoyance or damage to club members or, property of the club and its members, their family or visitors.
+Specifically:

 5/ BOAT SAFETY SCHEME CERTIFICATION